onedata/onedata-documentation/doc/provider_overview.md

 While accessing data, depending on the client location data transfer can be either:
 * direct transfer - when client is located in the same computing center and has direct access to storage resources, the client exchanges only control communication with Oneprovider and accesses storage directly bypassing Oneprovider for actual data transfer,
-* remote transfer - client is unable to access storage locally and data needs to be transferred via **oneprovider** nodes.
+* remote transfer - client is unable to access storage locally and data needs to be transferred via Oneprovider nodes from other storage provider.

-**oneprovider** is responsible for providing access to data for CDMI, S3 and POSIX VFS protocols.
+Oneprovider is responsible for providing access to data for CDMI, S3 and POSIX VFS protocols.